 How would you like to learn faster, have a better memory, think more clearly, and understand difficult concepts more easily?
 The good news is that it is possible to improve your brain function by applying just a few simple strategies to your daily routine.
-These brain boosting strategies can work for you whether you’re a massage student preparing for the MBLEx, or you’re just interested supercharging your brain for peak mental performance.
+These brain boosting strategies can work for you whether you’re a massage student preparing for the MBLEx, or you’re just interested supercharging your brain for peak mental performance in 2021.

 When I say peak mental performance, I’m talking about things that improve your overall brain function in a practical way.
 This means these strategies can: